Achievable logoAchievable logo

 "Naked" debentures

-The term ‘naked’ can sometimes be used as a substitute for unsecured.
-Whether a bond is referred to as ‘naked’ or ‘unsecured,’ it is not backed by any pledged collateral.
+The term “naked” is sometimes used as another way to say unsecured.
+Whether a bond is described as “naked” or “unsecured,” it isn’t backed by any pledged collateral.

 Guaranteed bonds

-Generally speaking, you’ll want to avoid the word “guarantee” in the securities industry, as investors are never guaranteed to make money.
+In the securities industry, you’ll usually avoid the word guarantee because investors are never guaranteed to make money.
 However, guaranteed bonds do exist.
-To understand these, we’ll first need to discuss the idea of a subsidiary.
+To understand them, you first need the idea of a subsidiary.

-When companies grow, they tend to become compartmentalized.
+As companies grow, they often become compartmentalized.
 For example, Crest Toothpaste, Head & Shoulders, and Pampers are subsidiaries of Procter & Gamble.
-Many of the products under the average American’s kitchen sink are created by companies owned by Procter & Gamble.
-A subsidiary is owned and controlled by a larger “parent” company.
+A subsidiary is owned and controlled by a larger parent company.

-When a subsidiary issues a bond, it can utilize the parent company as its “co-signer.”
-The parent company becomes responsible if the subsidiary cannot repay the borrowed funds.
-For example, if Pampers issues a guaranteed bond, Procter & Gamble could “guarantee” the bond by obligating itself to repay borrowed funds if Pampers cannot.
+When a subsidiary issues a bond, the parent company can act like a “co-signer.”
+If the subsidiary can’t repay the borrowed funds, the parent company becomes responsible.
+For example, if Pampers issues a guaranteed bond, Procter & Gamble could guarantee it by obligating itself to repay the borrowed funds if Pampers can’t.

-Guaranteed bonds can also refer to bonds insured by third parties, which most commonly occurs with municipal (state and city government) bonds.
-For example, if the city of Denver issues a bond that is insured by Ambac (an insurance company), the bond is “guaranteed.”
+The term guaranteed bond can also refer to bonds insured by third parties, most commonly municipal (state and city government) bonds.
+For example, if the city of Denver issues a bond that is insured by Ambac (an insurance company), the bond is considered “guaranteed.”

 Income bonds

-If the bondholders don’t believe the business will ever become successful again, they’ll seek liquidation of the corporation.
-Liquidation requires the company to sell all its assets, including real estate, equipment, and inventory.
-Once the company sells its assets, it returns as much money to its creditors (bondholders included) as possible.
-Payments are prioritized to specific parties as we learned in the common stock chapter and will be covered again in the next chapter.
+If bondholders don’t believe the business will ever become successful again, they’ll seek liquidation.
+Liquidation means the company sells its assets (real estate, equipment, inventory, and so on) and returns as much money as possible to creditors, including bondholders.
+Payments follow a legal priority order, as introduced in the common stock chapter and covered again in the next chapter.

 Mortgage bonds

-Mortgage bonds are the first type of secured (collateralized) bond we’ll discuss in detail.
-When a corporation issues a mortgage bond, it pledges real estate as collateral to its bondholders.
+Mortgage bonds are the first type of secured (collateralized) bond we’ll cover in detail.
+When a corporation issues a mortgage bond, it pledges real estate as collateral for the bondholders.
 Examples include factories, distribution centers, and office buildings.

-Utility companies are common issuers of mortgage bonds.
-These organizations often own many valuable properties that can be used as collateral.
-There are several examples of utility companies issuing mortgage bonds backed by factories, electrical grids, and power plants:
+Utility companies commonly issue mortgage bonds because they often own large amounts of valuable property that can be pledged as collateral.
+These bonds may be backed by factories, electrical grids, and power plants.

 Equipment trust certificates (ETCs)

 Equipment trust certificates (ETCs) are also secured (collateralized) bonds.
-If a corporation sells bonds backed by its equipment, it issues ETCs.
-Collateral could include vehicles, construction equipment, or airplanes.
+When a corporation issues bonds backed by its equipment, it issues ETCs.
+The collateral might include vehicles, construction equipment, or airplanes.
 For example, Delta Airlines has issued ETCs by pledging their airplanes as collateral for decades.

-ETCs are typically issued in serial format due to the depreciation of the equipment over time.
-To fully back an offering, the collateral must be worth at least the combined value of future interest and principal payments.
-Equipment depreciates (loses value) over time, so issuers of ETCs need to pay their debt down (pay off principal) over time.
-By having bonds mature at different intervals, the corporation can structure a bond offering in a way that aligns with the depreciation of the equipment.
+ETCs are typically issued in serial format because equipment depreciates over time.
+To fully back the offering, the collateral must be worth at least the combined value of future interest and principal payments.
+Since the equipment’s value declines, issuers often need to pay down principal over time.

 Collateral trust certificates (CTCs)

 Collateral trust certificates (CTCs) are bonds secured by marketable assets owned by the corporation.
-Types of marketable assets could include a portfolio of investments or a subsidiary.
+These marketable assets might include a portfolio of investments or a subsidiary.

-For example, PepsiCo Inc. could issue a bond and pledge Gatorade (a subsidiary of theirs) as the collateral.
+For example, PepsiCo Inc. could issue a bond and pledge Gatorade (a subsidiary of theirs) as collateral.
 If PepsiCo doesn’t make the required bond payments, Gatorade becomes the property of the bondholders.
-In most cases, Gatorade would be liquidated (sold), and the proceeds would be used to pay back bondholders.
+In most cases, Gatorade would be liquidated (sold), and the proceeds would be used to repay bondholders.

 Key points